 Course of study

-All students must take LITR S-137 and then choose either the Arabic or French track of LITR S-134.
+You must take COMP S-136 and then choose either the Arabic or French track of COMP S-134.

 This course introduces students to a variety of writings, in Arabic or in French, including travel accounts, ethnographies, memoirs, essays, short stories, and novels.
 The central themes unifying the readings are a shared interest in imperialism, nationalism, modernity, and the complex nature of identity.
 The readings explore anti-colonial resistance, decolonization, and the interconnectedness of economic, political, and cultural phenomena in recent Mediterranean history.
 The syllabus additionally features texts that treat labor migration, musical culture, and the interplay of religion and language in the construction of national cultures.